telehash/telehash.github.io/cipher_sets.md

 Two hashnames must always initiate a line to each other using the highest shared CSID between them.
 Apps may choose which one or more CSIDs they want to support when they create a new hashname and know that a lower one will only ever be used to communicate with hashnames that only support that CS.

-Any CSID of "0*" ("00" through "0a") are reserved for special case custom Cipher Sets who's definitions are entirely app-specific.
+Any CSID of "0*" ("01" through "0a") are reserved for special case custom Cipher Sets who's definitions are entirely app-specific, "00" is not allowed to be used at all.

 <a name="hashnames" />
 ## Hashname Calculation

 A hashname is the [SHA-256][] of one or more public key fingerprints.
 The set of fingerprints making up a hashname is called its `parts` and are required to calculate it.
-A hashname may be created from just one CS or multiples of them, each contributing its string fingerprint.
+A hashname may be created from just one CS or up to 8 different ones, each contributing its string fingerprint.

 Here is an example JSON `parts` object composed of two Cipher Sets: